flintlib/arb/doc/source/fmprb.rst

 .. function:: int fmprb_contains(const fmprb_t x, const fmprb_t y)

-    Returns nonzero iff the given number *y* is contained in the interval represented by *x*.
+    Returns nonzero iff the given number (or ball) *y* is contained in the interval represented by *x*.

+    If *x* is contains NaN, this function always returns nonzero (as it could represent anything, and in particular could represent all the points included in *y*).
+    If *y* contains NaN and *x* does not, it always returns zero.

 .. function:: int fmprb_overlaps(const fmprb_t x, const fmprb_t y)

     Returns nonzero iff *x* and *y* have some point in common.
+    If either *x* or *y* contains NaN, this function always returns nonzero (as a NaN could be anything, it could in particular contain any number that is included in the other operand).

 .. function:: int fmprb_is_int(const fmprb_t x)